Game Designer to Distressed Property Tycoon: Here’s How It’s Done

 That said, it was while living in California and working in game design that Carl’s first personal innovative idea took off.
 As most know, California is a hotspot for earthquake activity.
 SoCal gets 10,000 quakes per year alone.
 Not surprisingly, these quakes also result in a flurry of phone calls as people reach out to their loved ones to make sure they’re okay.
 Unfortunately, that also means the phone lines become jammed and many calls can’t go through.
 HF radio is the obvious solution, but Carl quickly realized that the antennas on the market weren’t made well, meaning communication was still problematic.
 So, he purchased supplies and made his own.

 After perfecting his antenna, Carl had parts left over to make two more, so he pieced them together and put them up on eBay, never expecting anything to come of it.
 Yet, those first two units sold immediately, and soon after, the buyers were messaging Carl asking for more.
 He obliged and created a few extras, which also sold out.
 Before he knew it, Carl was running a full-scale antenna manufacturing company from his own apartment.
 When he knew he needed to expand, Carl took to Craigslist to find an experienced solderer.
-As luck would have it, he found one… someone who just so happened to live in the exact same apartment complex.
-They moved operations to his apartment.
+As luck would have it, he found one

 Of course, this solution wouldn’t remain viable for long either.
 As Carl recalls the transition, he laughingly adds that they knew they needed to go bigger when his employee’s girlfriend couldn’t reach the toaster one morning due to all the antenna parts lying about.
 Though humble beginnings, the company grew rapidly.
 Chameleon Antenna now sells several products to consumers across the globe and has a proper manufacturing plant in Nevada.